Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 ## What was the problem with webpack ?

-For several weeks/months my colleagues had been complaining about the length of our `yarn build` command.
+For several weeks/months my colleagues had been complaining about the duration of our `yarn build` command.
 The purpose of this command is to build the distributable package of our application in a production target with _webpack_.

 I even heard: